Maxtermax/hermes-io/README.md

 `NOTICE` this concept has nothing to do with the `react context api`.

-`hermes-io` provides a `Context` class to create instances that can be used to create `notification context` that means that only notification submited on on specific context will be listened otherwise will be ignored, you can think on this like a `whitelist` let's analyze the following example:
+`hermes-io` provides a `Context` class to create instances that can be used to create `notification context` that means that only notification submited on a specific context will be listened otherwise will be ignored, you can think on this like a `whitelist` let's analyze the following example:

-In our sneaker store we have a `product list` and a `shopping cart` the user can `add` a `product` to the `shopping cart` and also can `remove` a `product`, in both cases the one component can talk to the other by using `notifications` on one specific observer and update the `ui`, this leads us to any part of the code with access to the observers can trigger `unexpected behaviors`, there is when the concept of a `context` comes in, the context constrains the observer by telling which `notifications` must listen.
+In our sneaker store we have a `product list` and a `shopping cart` the user can `add` a `product` to the `shopping cart` and also can `remove` a `product`, in both cases one component can talk to the other by using `notifications` on one specific observer and update the `ui`, this leads us to any part of the code with access to the observers can trigger `unexpected behaviors`, there is when the concept of a `context` comes in, the context constrains the observer by telling which `notifications` must listen.